+State Highway 1 has reopened after a fatal crash on the Kapiti Coast this morning added long delays to motorists hoping to beat school holiday traffic heading out Wellington.
+A motorist was killed in a truck crash north of Waikanae at about 6.30am.
 State Highway 1 was closed and the New Zealand Transport Authority warned drivers using the main route north to expect major delays.
 Trains into the capital were earlier disrupted after debris from the wreckage was flung on to tracks.

+2.05PM UPDATE - #SH1 Waikanae is now OPEN.
 Allow for extra time while congestion eases & expect delays as school holidays start today. ^MN— NZTA Wellington (@NZTAWgtn) September 23, 2016